ajuala/gogem/README.md

 >> :quit
 ```

-Since interactions with the Gemini API are stateless, quitting the loop means losing your interactions.
+Since interactions with the Gemini API are stateless, quitting the program means losing your interactions.
 You can export your current interactions with the model to a text file by invoking `:export ` with a file name.
 The chat would be written to the file specified if you have write access.
 Only text data generated within the current session gets exported.

 > **Note:**
 >
-> You don't get prompted at the moment to save or export your session when quittingo
+> You don't get prompted at the moment to save or export your session when you program

 You can also save the chat history as a JSON file with `:savehist <filename>`.
 You can load a chat history when starting a new chat with the following: